apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Refers to the secret from which data will be copied to create the new account.
+<p>SecretRef specifies the secret from which data will be copied to create the new account.
-This field is immutable once set.</p>
+Cannot be updated.</p>
 </td>
 </tr>
 </tbody>